 Mating and Catnip

 If you've ever given your cat some catnip, you may have noticed similar rolling behavior.
 The catnip herb usually incites a strong reaction in cats.
 Its active compound nepetalactone is a potent scent that triggers a cat's sexual desires.
 This is what makes them enjoy rolling around on the ground after inhalation.

 You'll also find that many female cats roll around and rub against things when they're in heat or after mating.
 It is likely related to hormones and ovulation.
 Any frenzied motions may also mean your cat is trying to remove the scent of a male cat before possibly moving on to another male cat.

 Many dogs roll onto their back as a sign of deference or submission, unlike cats.
 When cats roll over, it usually is more of a solicitation for attention than submission.
 If you have another animal in the house, like a dog, your cat may do a back roll when the other pet isn't around, so that you know it wants some love.

 Never assume your cat is asking for a tummy rub the way dogs do when they roll over.
 Otherwise, your hand may get grabbed and kicked into submission.
 Most cats love a scratch behind the ears, so it's best to lead with that instead.

 There may be other reasons why your cat is rolling around on the ground.
 Since cats have a higher body temperature, they'll likely sunbathe or sleep near a heater.
 Because of this, cats may easily get overwhelmed by the sensation and need to cool down.
 This includes drinking a lot of water, resting in cool places, and rubbing on cool floors.
 Your cat could also be protecting its digestive system by rolling around in the dirt, coating its fur with bacteria, and ingesting it by licking its coat.
-Whatever your cat is doing, it's probably within good reason.
+Whatever your cat is doing, it's probably for a good reason.